 Levi's Commuter Trucker Jacket

-The freshest entry on our list is also one of the most futuristic - Levi's Commuter Trucker Jacket is the first piece of Project Jacquard smart clothing that we'll be able to actually buy.
+The first entry on our list is also one of the most futuristic - Levi's Commuter Trucker Jacket is the first piece of Project Jacquard smart clothing that we'll be able to actually buy.

 Due to launch in 2017, the jacket is aimed at commuting cyclists and allows them to control music, maps and calls via interactive yarn in the sleeve and a detachable tag.
 It is, of course, the work of Google and we're expecting more Project Jacquard partnerships in athletics and enterprise.

-Tag Heuer Connected
+Tag Heuer Connected Modular 45

 Public School x Fitbit

 OK, this is a line of accessories, not a wearable tech product.
-But Public School's upcoming collection of Fitbit Alta straps and accs is a good instance of wearable tech companies going for style and substance over big names.
+But Public School's upcoming collection of Fitbit Alta HR straps and accessories is a good instance of wearable tech companies going for style and substance over big names.
 Public School is big in certain circles but its urban, minimalist pieces will no doubt convince the fashion set that a fitness tracker doesn't have to look tacky.

 All the design work here was done by Swarovski's in-house designers.
 It's essentially a Misfit Shine activity tracker dominated by a large single Swarovski crystal, which has nine accessories to accompany it, from an attractive bracelet to blingy pendant.
-The best thing about the collaboration is that the design actually enables more tech features, and after the initial launch will be a solar powered version, which uses light refracted by the crystal to infinitely power the device.

 Fitbit by Tory Burch

-On its own the Fitbit Flex isn't the best looking wearable on the market, but fashion conscious females might be taken with the impressive accessories by fashion guru Tory Burch.
+On its own the Fitbit Flex 2 isn't the best looking wearable on the market, but fashion conscious females might be taken with the impressive accessories by fashion guru Tory Burch.
 She's designed a host of Fitbit accessories for every occasion, from blingy jewellery to stylish bands.